roman-milk/roman-milk.github.io/gangbang-submission.md

  "Do you want to eat my pussy in front of all our friends and then be ravished by the rest of the group?"

  "Desperately," I moaned, wanting everything she just said to happen.
-Report_Story #2